-228. A 49 years old man, who was ill 12 years ago with a rheumatic myocarditis and an endocarditis, has a mitral valve deficiency.
-The researches have shown that there is no inflammatory process in the heart now, the minute volume of blood circulation is sufficient.
+164. A 49-year-old man, who was ill 12 years ago with a rheumatic myocarditis and an endocarditis, has a mitral valve deficiency.
+The research have shown that there is no inflammatory process in the heart now, the minute volume of blood circulation is sufficient.
 What concept of general nosology responds to this condition?